princeofdarkness76/gcc/gcc/config/arm/arm.md

 ;; given instruction does not shift one of its input operands.
 (define_attr "shift" "" (const_int 0))

+;; [For compatibility with AArch64 in pipeline models] ;; Attribute that specifies whether or not the instruction touches fp ;; registers.
+(define_attr "fp" "no,yes" (const_string "no"))

 ; Floating Point Unit.
 If we only have floating point emulation, then there ; is no point in scheduling the floating point insns.
 (Well, for best ; performance we should try and group them together).
 (define_attr "fpu" "none,vfp"
   (const (symbol_ref "arm_fpu_attr")))

+; Predicated means that the insn form is conditionally executed based on a ; predicate.
+We default to 'no' because no Thumb patterns match this rule ; and not all ARM insns do.
 (define_attr "predicated" "yes,no" (const_string "no"))

 ; LENGTH of an instruction (in bytes)